pawelrys/wwwproject/README.md

-# Final project for the subject of programming for WWW.
+# Final project for the subject of programming for WWW

 Part: Frontend